Courses in French

 French 271: Introduction to Literary Analysis

 An introduction to the terms and techniques of literary analysis, examining works of each genre (short story, poetry, theater and novel) from various time periods and areas of the francophone world.
 Prerequisite: French 228.
-There are currently eight (8) sections of French 271 scheduled for Fall 2016.
+There are currently three (3) of French 271 scheduled for Fall 2016.
 All sections are available for honors credit.

-Professors teaching sections this semester: Jan Miernowski, Richard Goodkin, Anne Vila
+Professors teaching sections this semester: Jan Miernowski, Ullrich Langer, and Martine Debaisieux.

 Here's a short video in case you're on the fence about taking this excellent course: